Junjun Sun, Hong Zhou, Feng Bai, Zhijun Zhang, Qingguo Ren

 Abstract: This study examined associations between lipid peroxidation markers and cognition, and associations between these markers and cognitive response to an exercise intervention program, in adults with coronary artery disease at risk of dementia.
 Lipid peroxidation products were measured in serum in 118 patients (29 possible vascular mild cognitive impairment and 89 controls).
 Ratios of early- (lipid hydroperoxides, LPH) to late-stage (8-isoprostane, 8-ISO; 4-hydroxy-2-nonenal, 4-HNE) lipid peroxidation products were calculated.
 Cognitive performance was assessed before and at completion of a 24-week exercise intervention program.
 A global effect of group on lipid peroxidation markers was observed, adjusting for sex, years of education, and cardiopulmonary fitness (main effect of group F (3,102) = 2.957, p = 0.036).
 Lower lipid peroxidation at baseline, as determined by lower 8-ISO concentration, was associated with greater improvement in verbal memory (F (1, 64) = 4.738, p = 0.03) and executive function (F (1, 64) = 5.219, p = 0.026) performance.
 Similarly, higher ratios of 8-ISO/LPH (F (1, 65) = 6.592, p = 0.013) and (8-ISO+4-HNE) to LPH (F (1, 65) = 3.857, p = 0.054), were associated with less improvement in executive function performance over a 24-week exercise intervention.
 Lipid peroxidation may be a biomarker of early vascular cognitive impairment, and elevated lipid peroxidation might limit the cognitive benefits of exercise in this high-risk population.

-Associations of Spatial Disparities of Alzheimer’s Disease Mortality Rates and Soil Selenium, Sulfur Concentrations, and Risk Factors in the United States
+Associations of Spatial Disparities of Alzheimer’s Disease Mortality Rates with Soil Selenium and Sulfur Concentrations and Other Risk Factors in the United States

 Abstract: Background: Associations between environmental factors and spatial disparity of mortality rates of Alzheimer’s disease (AD) in the US are not well understood.
 Objective: To find associations between 41 trace elements, four common risk factors, and AD mortality rates in the 48 contiguous states.
 Methods: Isopleth maps of AD mortality rates of the 48 states and associated factors were examined.
 Correlations between state average AD mortality rates and concentrations of 41 soil elements, wine consumption, percentage of current smokers, obesity, and diagnosed diabetes of the 48 states between 1999 and 2014 were analyzed.
 Results: Among 41 elements, soil selenium concentrations have the most significant inverse correlations with AD mortality rates.
 Rate ratio (RR) of the 6 states with the lowest product of soil selenium and sulfur concentrations is 53% higher than the 6 states with the highest soil selenium sulfur product in the 48 states (RR=1.53, CI95% 1.51-1.54).
 Soil tin concentrations have the most significant inverse correlation with AD mortality growth rates between 1999 and 2014, followed by soil sulfur concentrations.
 Percentages of obesity, diagnosed diabetes, smoking, and wine consumption per capita also correlate significantly with AD mortality growth rates.
 Conclusions: High soil selenium and sulfur concentrations and wine consumption are associated with low AD mortality rates.
 Given that average soil selenium and sulfur concentrations are indicators of their intakes from food, water, and air by people in a region, long-term exposure to high soil selenium and sulfur concentrations might be beneficial to AD mortality rate reduction in a region.